aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/save-csv-tsv-and-txt/_index.md

 ---
-title: Convert Excel to CSV, TSV and Txt with C++
+title: Convert Excel to CSV, TSV and TXT with C++
-linktitle: Save as CSV,TSV and Txt
+linktitle: Save as CSV, TSV and TXT
 type: docs
 weight: 40
 url: /cpp/convert-excel-to-csv-tsv-and-txt/